i15g/markdown-quickref/readme.md

 ### Numbered

-1. One
-2. Two
-3. Three

-Most renderers will automatically handle numbering:
+Most renderers will automatically handle numbering, though you can certainly increment them yourself.

 1. One
 1. Two